durandaltheta/cpp_template_workshop/lesson_5_variadic_templates.md

 }
 ```

+To be specific, putting the `typename...` last is a requirement for class templates, but for function templates, parameter packs can appear anywhere.

 ## Processing parameter pack elements with recursive templates
 In the ideal case the developer will not have to process the individual elements of a parameter pack, because the `as...` variable will resolve to the actual arguments that the compiler can understand.